Sample problem: return to menu

 Sample problem:

-Determine the velocity vector and the acceleration vector
+Determine the velocity vector

 given the position vector